tiagowright/DreamSeed/README.md

   - Characters (like "A talking kitten", "A wise old owl", "A magical unicorn")
   - Activities (like "riding a bike", "flying a kite", "building a sandcastle")
   - Funny elements (like "wearing mismatched socks", "singing opera backwards")
-- Simple, clean interface
-- Instant generation with a single click

 ## 🤝 Contributing